Task Utils

 Best Practices

-• Promise Awaiter will catch system exception and pass to Main Thread Patch.
-This is a thread-safe design for Unity.
-That's why exception cannot be catch when await Promise or nested Promise.
+• Promise Handler will catch all exceptions and pass to Main Thread Patch.
+This is a thread-safe and exception-safe design for Unity.
+Try-Catch block is not necessary in Task.

 • As above, building native Task design is very important.
-Promise Awaiter is to prevent from unsafe threading code and clear code structure.
+Promise Handler is to prevent from unsafe threading code and clear code structure.

 • Work with Coroutine for using Unity APIs in Main Thread but keep heavy works in Thread Pool.
 Tasks may be split by many little parts for exceptions handling.